Head-To-Head Survey: Destination XL Group (DXLG) vs. Its Rivals

-Destination XL Group (OTCMKTS: DXLG) is one of 15 publicly-traded companies in the “Family clothing stores” industry, but how does it contrast to its competitors?
-We will compare Destination XL Group to similar companies based on the strength of its risk, analyst recommendations, dividends, earnings, valuation, institutional ownership and profitability.
+Destination XL Group (OTCMKTS: DXLG) is one of 15 publicly-traded companies in the “Family clothing stores” industry, but how does it weigh in compared to its peers?
+We will compare Destination XL Group to similar companies based on the strength of its institutional ownership, profitability, earnings, risk, dividends, valuation and analyst recommendations.

-This table compares Destination XL Group and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares Destination XL Group and its peers top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue